Popular Software Development Pricing Models: Choose the Right One for Your Project

 Popular Software Development Pricing Models

 Software development outsourcing has become a lifesaver for many companies that need to build software products but do not have enough in-house resources to develop software.
 When thinking about outsourcing the development needs to a partner, a company must make a number of important choices, from the right team to the exact range of services needed to complete the project.
-One of the vital choices to make is the software development pricing model.
+However, one of the vital choices to make is the software development pricing model.

-This is exactly what we are going to talk about today: what kind of pricing models are out there, which types of projects they fit the most, and how to find a model that best suits the company’s needs.
+This is exactly what we are going to talk about today: what kind of pricing models are out there, which types of projects they fit the most, and how to find a model that suits the company’s needs.
 Note that in this article, we are going to talk exclusively about software outsourcing without touching upon outstaffing, which is a different IT service with its own pricing models.

 “The decision about pricing model is a very important one to make during the first initiation phase for every product.
 Still, the model can continuously be adjusted according to business needs, project size, team maturity, budget adjustments, etc. Also, different models can be used for different project phases: MVP, Delivery, Deployment, and Maintenance.”